-The data below is based on all 256 games of the 2009 regular season.
-Here, then, are the last three keys to NFL salvation.
+Here, then, are the first four keys to NFL salvation, with the remainder to follow in the coming days.
 The percentages and the games won/lost below refer to the probability of losing when committing each of the seven deadly statistical sins.

 The message is clear: repent from your sins, for the next Super Bowl is nigh!